 If you look at the eyes of the P-71, you will also notice a difference: they are raised.
 Unlike more recent Pop-R models that have eyes painted on, these eyes are molded into the lure.
 It may not seem like an important detail, but it is.
 In hydrodynamic terms, when you “pop” the lure, you are basically pushing water forward with the lure’s cup.
 But you also have water that inevitably moves over the lure, and those little ridges around the eyes will create a bit more spray as water goes over them.
 Don’t think it matters?
 Watch a small animal struggle in the water, and note how the droplets spray around it.
 Former FLW Pro John Ladd has often explained features of the original P-70 design to me, and he often describes the eyes on the lure.
 The P-71 mimics those eyes.

 We have discussed the durable, naturalistic finishes on the P-71 and how the lure’s eyes mimic those of the original P-70.
 Let’s discuss the other components.

 More recent Pop-R models did not provide high-quality hooks or split rings.
 Here, I refer to the P-60 and P-70 sizes of more recent vintage.
 Some, such as the Magnum P-70 and the saltwater model (the Super Pop-R) have more reliable hooks, but if you fish for big fish then basically any P-60 bought off the shelf in the last two decades required upgrades of its hooks.
 As for split rings, I will reserve comment, but if you fished for big game fish, you’d be advised to invest in upgrades.
-The important thing, however, is that once you adjusted the terminal tackle, the Pop-R’s magic action was still there.
+The important thing is that once you adjust the terminal tackle, the Pop-R’s magic action is still there.